DALLAS SECURITY TRADERS ASSOCIATION

 - Secretary/Membership Chairman

 The President shall have served on the Board of Directors three consecutive years.
 The President shall preside at all meetings of Members and the Board of Directors and shall exercise general supervision over the affairs of the Association.
-Should there be a vacancy in the office of President, or if he is unable to perform his duties, the 1st Vice President will automatically succeed him for the remainder of the expired term.
+Should there be a vacancy in the office of President, or if the President is unable to perform the President’s duties, the 1st Vice President will automatically succeed the President for the remainder of the expired term.
 If the 1st Vice President is unable to assume the office of the Presidency, the Board of Directors by majority vote shall fill the office.

 The 1st Vice President and the 2nd Vice President shall have served on the Board of Directors two consecutive years.
-The 1st Vice President shall perform the duties of the President in his absence, shall serve as Chairman of the Scholarship Committee, and shall perform other duties delegated to him by the Board of Directors.
-The 2nd Vice President shall have the primary function of Special Events Chairman and any other duties delegated to him by the Board of Directors.
+The 1st Vice President shall perform the duties of the President in the President’s absence, shall serve as Chairman of the Scholarship Committee, and shall perform other duties delegated by the Board of Directors.
+The 2nd Vice President shall have the primary function of Special Events Chairman and any other duties delegated by the Board of Directors.

 The Treasurer shall have served on the Board of Directors at least one year.
 The Treasurer shall have charge of Association funds and shall keep a record of all the properties and indebtedness of the Association.
-He shall, with the approval of the Board of Directors, open such bank accounts as may be deemed advisable.
-He shall be charged with collecting the annual dues levied by the Board of Directors.
+The Treasurer shall, with the approval of the Board of Directors, open such bank accounts as may be deemed advisable.
+The Treasurer shall be charged with collecting the annual dues levied by the Board of Directors.